- File

 Channel buffer

-We can use the second argument of make to set the buffer length, and use cap(ch) for total buffer size (capacity), len(ch) for current buffered element count.
+We can use the second argument of make to set the buffer capacity.
+We can get the buffer capacity via cap(ch), and len(ch) for the number of current elements in the buffer.

-A send doesn't block a goroutine if the number of elements in the channel is less than the buffer length.
+A send doesn't block a goroutine if the number of current elements in the buffer is less than the buffer capacity.
 Otherwise, the send blocks the goroutine.
 A read works in a similar way.

-Generally, we don't want the sender to be blocked by a send so we will set the buffer capacity to the total number of elements or at least an estimate.
+Generally, we don't want the sender to be blocked by a send so we will set the buffer capacity to an exact number or at least an estimate.

 Goroutine worker pool